philipnation/projectcommerce/README.md

 ## user's dashboard features

-The user dashboard will be place where the clients will be able to manage their store.
-Example: add products, view orders, mark order as delivered, send mail when order is delivered, track growth, view analysis of the shop, set target, etc.
+The clients will be able to manage their store.
+Example: add products, view orders, mark order as delivered, send mail or sms when order is delivered, track growth, view analysis of the shop, set target, add coupons,etc.

 ## admin's dashboard features

 The admin will be in control of everything Example, suspend store, maintain basic settings of the website, send mail to any or all clients.

+## The ecommerce part

+Will be a fully grown website with all the ecommerce featured in it like coupon code, add to cart.